Recently Issued and Adopted Accounting Pronouncements

 Income Taxes (Topic 740): Improvements to Income Tax Disclosures

 In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
 The amendments primarily require enhanced disclosures and disaggregation of income tax information by jurisdiction in the annual income tax rate reconciliation and quantitative and qualitative disclosures regarding income taxes paid.
 These amendments are to be applied prospectively, with the option to apply the standard retrospectively, for annual periods beginning after December 15, 2025.
 Early adoption is permitted.
-The Company adopted this standard for the year ended January 31, 2026 and reflected the additional disclosures required in the standard in Note 10 - Income Taxes
+The Company is currently evaluating the impact that the adoption of this standard will have on the consolidated financial statements.

 About New Standards Disclosures